dockstore/dockstore-ui/app/docs/markdown/getting-started-with-cwl.md

 ## Adding a Test Parameter File
 We are able register the above input parameterization of the tool into Dockstore so that users can see and test an example with our tool.
 Users can manually add test parameter files for a given tool tag or workflow version through both the command line and the versions tab in the UI.

-**Tip:** Make sure that any required input files are given as URLs so that a user can run the example successfully.
+**Tip:** Make sure that any required input files are given as publically accessible URLs so that a user can run the example successfully.

 ## Releasing on GitHub